MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ai-embed-text-plugin.md

 ## Returns

-Returns two new embedding columns for each record in the results: one with the **_embedding** suffix, which contains the embedding values, and another with the **_embedding_error** suffix, which contains error strings or is left empty if the operation is successful.
+Returns the following new embedding columns:

+* A column with the **_embedding** suffix that contains the embedding values
+* If configured to return errors, a column with the **_embedding_error** suffix, which contains error strings or is left empty if the operation is successful.

-If the input is a column reference, the plugin returns the input table with these two additional columns prefixed with the reference column name.
-If the input is a constant scalar, the plugin returns a single record containing the **_embedding** and **_embedding_error** columns.
+Depending on the input type, the plugin returns different results:

+* **Column reference**: Returns one or more records with additional columns are prefixed by the reference column name.
+For example, if the input column is named **TextData**, the output columns are named **TextData_embedding** and, if configured to return errors, **TextData_embedding_error**.
+* **Constant scalar**: Returns a single record with additional columns that are not prefixed.
+The column names are **_embedding** and, if configured to return errors, **_embedding_error**.

 ## Examples